Informational Interview Basics

 - Plan to follow-up with a phone call about one week later and remember to reference the note/letter in your phone conversation.

 - Your note/letter must not sound like a cover letter seeking a job with your contact's organization.
 Instead, make it clear that you are seeking information and advice.
-(One quick tip is to void using the word "interview".)
+(One quick tip is to avoid using the word "interview".)

 - Introduce yourself and stress your desire to seek only guidance and information during a meeting with your contact.